weaveworks/ignite/docs/cli/ignite/ignite_vm_ps.md

 ### Options

 ```
   -a, --all             Show all VMs, not just running ones
+  -f, --filter string   Filter the VMs
   -h, --help            help for ps
 ```

 ### Options inherited from parent commands